opensearch-project/opensearch-spark/docs/index.md

 + `watermark_delay`: a string as time expression for how late data can come and still be processed, e.g. 1 minute, 10 seconds.
 This is required by incremental refresh on materialized view if it has aggregation in the query.
 + `output_mode`: a mode string that describes how data will be written to streaming sink.
 If unspecified, default append mode will be applied.
 + `index_settings`: a JSON string as index settings for OpenSearch index that will be created.
 Please follow the format in OpenSearch documentation.
 If unspecified, default OpenSearch index settings will be applied.
++ `id_expression`: an expression string that generates an ID column to avoid duplicate data when incremental refresh job restart, especially for covering index.
+If unspecified, an ID column based on source file path and `timestamp` or `@timestamp` column.
+If not found, no ID column generated and may cause duplicate data when refresh job restart.
 + `extra_options`: a JSON string as extra options that can be passed to Spark streaming source and sink API directly.
 Use qualified source table name (because there could be multiple) and "sink", e.g. '{"sink": "{key: val}", "table1": {key: val}}'

 Note that the index option name is case-sensitive.
 Here is an example: